 Admission procedures are the same as those for the college with the following additional requirements.
-A physical examination report must be submitted prior to enrollment.
+Physical and dental examination reports must be submitted prior to enrollment.
 Ohio state law requires that the applicant be 18, submit proof of high school or GED equivalency, have a valid driver's license and sign a statement indicating he/she is not addicted to controlled substances.
 A personal interview may be requested.